Aneurysm

 Causes of an aneurysm

-Aneurysms develop from a mix of structural, lifestyle, and genetic factors that weaken the artery walls.
+Aneurysms develop from a mix of structural, metabolic and genetic factors that weaken the artery walls.
 Common causes include:

 • Genetic predisposition: inherited connective tissue weakness (e.g., Marfan or Ehlers-Danlos syndrome)